 Brian and his wife Jennifer have three young children who enjoy living in Haysville (near New Hamburg).
 He sees his role with MennoHomes as an opportunity to further use his skills in shaping financing/business models while integrating this with his interests in design and the built environment.Brian is excited by the opportunity to look at energy efficiency and building systems in creating both sustainable and affordable housing.

 William joined the MennoHomes board in 2016.
 He is a former actor, teacher and now branding expert who has resided in the Waterloo Region for 17 years.

 He leads The Brand Architect, a local firm that specializes in helping clients with marketing promotions and overall branding.

 As part of his urge to become more involved in his community, he founded the local chapter of 100 Men Who Give a Damn.
 Not only has this charity conduit created ties to the community, it has made William that much more aware of what local charities there are, and the needs in the Waterloo Region.

-William is interested in organizations like MennoHomes because of what he feels is the need for affordable housing locally.
-At present he lives In Brighton Yards Housing Cooperative, so he understands what is possible when industry and humanity work together.
+William is interested in organizations such as MennoHomes because of what he feels is the need for affordable housing locally.
+At present, he lives In Brighton Yards Housing Cooperative, so he understands what is possible when industry and humanity work together.

 William Wallace looks forward to working with the Board on marketing initiatives and strengthening the brand of MennoHomes as it increases its mandate and scope.